 We intend to provide additional training to all staff involved in any supplier activities via Procurement specific training or via the online training portal.
-In addition, we are currently structuring the online training to be available to any personnel who may be working on behalf of the University, thus covering temporary personnel and critical Contractors.
+In addition, we have structured the online training to be available to any personnel who may be working on behalf of the University, thus covering temporary personnel and critical Contractors.